ike18t/wiremock_mapper_node/README.md

 ### Define matching parameters

-All request modifiers are set from `res` provided by `createMapping`, and return an instance of `RequestBuilder`, `MatchBuilder`, or `UrlMatchBuilder`.
+All request modifiers are set from `req` provided by `createMapping`, and return an instance of `RequestBuilder`, `MatchBuilder`, or `UrlMatchBuilder`.
 These can be chained together to form a complete request expectation.

 It should read like a sentence when set up properly.